 - Compound numbers are formed by starting with the higher scale numbers and ending with the smaller scale one, suffixed by oy (e.g.: balem-decem-alub-san-anyustoy , tev-kun-per-decem-per-san-lerdoy [60,779]).

 Let’s move now to the practice of the numbering rules in Kotava.
 Will you guess how to write a number in full?
 Enter a number and try to write it down in your head, or maybe on a piece of paper, before displaying the result.

 - Kotava grammar: the determiners (pdf, in French)

-Bolak, Digisk Folkspraak, Esperanto, Folkspraak, Idiom neutral, Ido, Intal, Interlingua, Interlingue, Kotava, Latino sine flexione, Lingua Franca Nova, Mondial, Ro, Solresol, Sona, Spokil, Tutonish, Uropi, and Volapük.
+Afrihili, Babm, Bolak, Digisk Folkspraak, Esperanto, Folkspraak, Globasa, Glosa, Guosa, Idiom neutral, Ido, Intal, Interlingua, Interlingue, Interslavic, Kotava, Langue nouvelle, Latino sine flexione, Lingua Franca Nova, Lingwa de planeta, Mondial, Mondlango, Pandunia, Ro, Romanid, Slovio, Solresol, Sona, Spokil, Tutonish, Universalglot, Uropi, and Volapük.

 Other supported languages

 As the other currently supported languages are too numerous to list extensively here, please select a language from the full list of supported languages.